gregadamski/espnow/README.md

 - sender_8266

-The sender is a low powered device that performs an action on a timer (or a user request) and sends the results to the receiver
+The sender is a low power device that performs an action on a timer (or a user request) and sends the results to the receiver

 - receiver receives messages from senders and packages them as serial messages, which are sent to esp_server